 Transfers between apartments with the same number of bedrooms are facilitated only as a Reasonable Accommodation, and only based upon the verified need for specific features in the unit.
-Transfers based on a Reasonable Accommodation take priority over new applications.
-Transfers for project-based Section 8 units also require approval from Bremerton Housing Authority as the administrator of the project-based units.
+Transfers based on an approved Reasonable Accommodation take priority over new applications.

-For accessible apartments, when there is neither a qualified applicant nor a current tenant with disabilities requiring the accessibility features of the apartment; management may offer the apartment to another household, providing that the household enter into an agreement that they will transfer to a non-accessible apartment within the same project if another household requires the features of the accessible apartment.
+For accessible apartments, when there is neither a qualified applicant nor a current tenant with disabilities requiring the accessibility features of the apartment, management may offer the apartment to another household, providing that the household enter into an agreement that they will transfer to a non-accessible apartment within the same project community within 30 days if another household requires the features of the accessible apartment.